ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-web-application-gateway-part-1.md

 definitely use something more secure, more thoroughly tested and better supported than any homebrewed solution.
 This solution might just be SWAG.

-I plan on writing additional two posts as part of this series.
-The next related to setting up dynamic DNS renewal and local DNS.
-The final part being related to certificate generation/renewal and setting up the reverse proxy.
+I plan on writing additional three posts as part of this series.
+The next related to setting up dynamic DNS renewal, one on setting up a local DNS and the final part being related to certificate generation/renewal and setting up the reverse proxy.

+Part 2 in the series can be found here: [Building a simple web application gateway, part 2](building-a-simple-web-application-gateway-part-2)

+Enjoy.